Estimated impact on violent crime:

 The YEF identified two further evaluations of focused deterrence in England and Wales:

 - A project was piloted between 2015 and 2016 in three London boroughs.
 This project identified a total of 19 groups and 321 individuals.
 The project invited 103 individuals to at least one call-in and 27 attended.
 This research provided no clear indication that the approach led to reductions in violent offending.
 The evaluators concluded that the lack of impact was due to implementation challenges and the study had not provided a clear test of the focused deterrence model.

 - The College of Policing has funded an evaluation of a project in Northamptonshire.
-The report has not been published yet but is expected in July 2021.

 How can you implement it well?